 Recipe Notes

-- It is unsafe to consume raw flour so it’s really important to cook the cake mix for about 5 minutes before putting it into the ice cream.
+- It is unsafe to consume raw flour, so it’s really important to cook the cake mix for about 5 minutes before adding it to the ice cream.

-- Make sure you mix everything together and then allow the ice cream mix to chill for at least 4 hours.
-This will give the time for the cake mix to fully incorporate into the mixture.
+- Mix everything together, and then allow the ice cream mix to chill in the refrigerator for at least 4 hours.
+This will give the cake mix time to fully incorporate into the mixture.

-- If you want this recipe to taste exactly like the Cold Stone Creamery ice cream, you will need to use Duncan Hines Butter cake mix.
-It’s the only one I found to match perfectly.
+- If you want this recipe to taste exactly like Cold Stone Creamery ice cream, you will need to use Duncan Hines Butter cake mix.
+It’s the only one I found that matches perfectly, so do not make any substitutions with the cake mix.

 Love Desserts?
 Check out these recipes!